igorauad/gnuradio-docker-env/README.md

 At this point, you will likely see `Error: Can't open display`.
 That's because you still need to authorize the container to access the host's X server.
-To do so, check the source IP address of the X11 packets coming from the container.
+To do so, check the source address of the X11 packets coming from the container.
 Open a terminal window and run:

 ```
 sudo tcpdump -i any port 6000
 ```

 Then, on another window, run the `xeyes` container and observe the packets on tcpdump.
-You should see packets coming from an IP address in the same subnet of the Docker bridge network.

-For example, let's say the source IP address is `192.168.64.2`.
-Then, you can authorize this IP address to access the X server by running:
+You should see packets coming from `localhost`.
+In that case, you need to authorize `localhost` to access the X server by running:

 ```
-xhost + 192.168.64.2
+xhost + localhost
 ```

 > Note: `xhost` provides a simple way to grant access to your host's X